 Because groundwater moves slowly, pesticides can sometimes not appear in water wells until decades after application, depending on the pesticide used and the geological conditions.
 Because of this, even pesticides that have been banned may still appear in water supplies.

-There are four main categories of pesticides, each contains a number of different chemicals, they are:
+There are four main categories of pesticides, each containing a number of different chemicals:

 How Pesticides End Up In Well Water